AdaCore/Http_Cyclone/README.md

 A description of all the available options can be found in the file [options.md](options.md).

-Before compiling or running `gnatprove`, it is necessary to run
+The TCP prove  configuration options can be set in the file `prove.gpr`, in the format:

 ```
-make config
+"-gnateDOPTION=VALUE"
 ```
-to add the correct files to the compilation.
+If you would like to build and prove the same configurations, you have to keep the specified options in the `config.def` and `prove.gpr` files the same.

 Compilation
 -----------